The Goldfinch (film): Box office

-The Goldfinch grossed $5.3 million in the United States and Canada, and $4.1 million in other territories, for a worldwide total of $9.4 million, against a production budget of around $45 million.
+The Goldfinch grossed $5.3 million in the United States and Canada, and $4.1 million in other territories, for a worldwide total of $9.4 million, against a production budget of $44–49 million.

 In the United States and Canada, the film was released alongside Hustlers and was originally projected to gross $5–8 million from 2,542 cinemas in its opening weekend.
 However, after making just $870,000 on its first day, estimates were lowered to below $3 million.
 It went on to debut to just $2.6 million, the sixth worst-saturated opening of all time for a film playing on over 2,500 screens.
 Following its poor opening, many publications had already labeled the film a box-office bomb and estimated it would lose as much as $50 million ($25–30 million for Warner Bros. and $16–18 million for Amazon Studios).
 The film plunged 71% in its second weekend to $770,000.